cekit/cekit/docs/caching.rst

 Managing Cache
 --------------

-Cekit contains command line tool called `cekit-cache` which is used to manage its cache.
+Cekit contains command line tool called ``cekit-cache`` which is used to manage its cache.

 **Options affecting cekit-cache:**

 * ``--verbose`` -- setups verbose output
-* ``--work-dir`` -- sets Cekit works directory where dist_git repositories are cloned into See :ref:`Configuration section for work_dir<workdir_config>`
+* ``--work-dir`` -- sets Cekit works directory where cache directory is located.
+See :ref:`Configuration section for work_dir<workdir_config>`
 * ``--version`` -- prints Cekit version

-Caching and artifact manually
+Caching an artifact manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Cekit supports caching an artifact manually.
 This is very use full if you need to introduce non-public artifact to a Cekit.
 To cache an artifact you need to specify path to the artifact on filesystem or its URL and one of the supported hashes (md5, sha256, sha512).